What is a Managed Service Provider (MSP)?

 • Printer management

-Some MSPs may focus purely on a particular industry or vertical, while others offer support services across a wider range of industries choosing to focus on how solutions from the likes of Microsoft, Google And Apple can be applied effectively in a business.
+Some MSPs may focus purely on a particular industry or vertical, while others offer support services across a wider range of industries choosing to focus on how solutions from the likes of Microsoft, Google, And Apple can be applied effectively in a business.

 What are the Different Types of Managed Service?

 MSPs may offer various levels of IT support to businesses, ranging from fully managed to co-managed and remote only services.
-Though each option includes the base levels of support, there are some key differences between the different types.

 Here are the main types of managed IT support.